Mohit427/MaRS-Task-1/README.md

 # Hard Dose: Task 2 - Arrow Distance Estimation

 ## 1. Problem Statement
-The objective was to calculate the real-world distance of a detected arrow from the rover's camera[cite: 196].The system assumes a pinhole camera model using a webcam with a 1280x720 resolution and a 55° diagonal Field of View (FOV) [cite: 198, 201-202].
+The objective was to calculate the real-world distance of a detected arrow from the rover's camera[cite: 196].The system assumes a pinhole camera model using a webcam with a 1280x720 resolution and a 55° diagonal Field of View (FOV)

 ## 2. Technical Approach
 My implementation follows a three-step process to convert pixel data into physical distance:

 ### A. Focal Length Derivation
-Since only the Diagonal FOV was provided[cite: 202], I first calculated the focal length ($f$) in pixels.
+Since only the Diagonal FOV was provided, I first calculated the focal length ($f$) in pixels.
 1. **Diagonal Resolution:** Calculated using the Pythagorean theorem: $\sqrt{1280^2 + 720^2} \approx 1468.6$ pixels.
 2. **Focal Length Formula:** $$f = \frac{\text{Diagonal Resolution}}{2 \cdot \tan\left(\frac{\text{Diagonal FOV}}{2}\right)}$$

 ### B. Image Processing Pipeline
 * **Preprocessing:** Converted the frame to grayscale and applied Gaussian Blur to filter out microgravity-induced sensor noise [cite: 210-211].
-* **Edge Detection:** Used the Canny algorithm to identify sharp intensity changes [cite: 212-213].
+* **Edge Detection:** Used the Canny algorithm to identify sharp intensity changes .
-* **Contour Approximation:** Utilized `cv2.approxPolyDP` with a 7-side vertex check to isolate the arrow shape [cite: 218-219].
+* **Contour Approximation:** Utilized `cv2.approxPolyDP` with a 7-side vertex check to isolate the arrow shape .

 ### C. Distance Calculation
 Using the Pinhole Camera Model[cite: 204], the distance is computed as: